Free mindset cards: run more effective discoveries

 But as an MOT tester he needs to be able to use the new system which is why we’ve travelled all this way and why I’m watching him staring intently at the screen.

-We often use a research technique known as ‘think out loud’ where we ask people to describe what they’re thinking as they interact with a system.
+We often we ask people to describe what they’re thinking as they interact with a system - think out loud.
 I’ve explained this today but he’s forgotten and I’m giving him time to think.
 I’ve asked him to show me how he would go about starting an MOT test.

 I know quiet pauses often precede useful insight, so I wait until the silence — broken only by the clicking of the mechanical clock — becomes deafening.
 I do my best to focus on the screen and not on the ‘car’ calendar visible in my peripheral vision.
 At any moment, I’m expecting him to click on the one huge green button, labelled ‘Start MOT’.